cl91/NeptuneOS/docs/Developer-Guide.md

 process and forwarding it to another driver (or yourself).
 Do NOT build IRPs yourself as you may get the IO buffer settings wrong.

-##### Sending IRP to self

-Drivers should generally avoid sending IRPs to device objects created by itself and should simply call the relevant function directly.
-This avoids the overhead of allocating and freeing the IRP.
-In particular, for IRPs generated within the same driver address space, the IO transfer type is ignored and NEITHER IO is always assumed.
-This is especially important for driver-minidriver pairs since a driver-minidriver pair is loaded in the same address space, so sending an IRP from the minidriver to the library driver will always have NEITHER IO as the IO transfer type, regardless of the flags in the device object or the IOCTL code.

 ##### Variable-length structs

 We use the C99 flexible array member feature where the last array member of a variable